p-smith22/LS_Control/README.md

 * `driver_SD.py` - Simple spring dashpot mass system.
 * `driver_AVL.py` - AVL example using MPC controller.
+* `NL_Drag.py` - A nonlinear drag model, which demonstrates how a nonlinear model would have to be linearized at each step prior to MPC.
 * `src` Directory - Contains the utils and background functions for MPC.